panCtrlV/bigDataStat-book/chapter5.md

 GPU computing.
 [Rth](https://github.com/Rth-org/Rth) is a package of functions written in Thrust, callable from R. It thus provides to R programmers a set of parallel applications that run on both GPUs and multicore systems.

+[Rmpi](https://bioinfomagician.wordpress.com/2013/11/25/mpi-tutorial-for-r-rmpi/) but OpenMPI is for distributed memory cluster computing?